Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Amazon offers a price calculator, but realistically, teams should take into account that free AWS tools aren’t always the best ones.
 In many cases, you will need to use more professional (and expensive) options.
 So, take the prediction made by the calculator with a grain of salt.

 Another thing to take into account when building an AWS pricing strategy is its complexity.
-You might need to use third-party software for financial management – it’s an additional expense.
+You might need to use third-party software for financial management which will become an additional expense.

-Google Cloud: among leaders of the market, Google Cloud stands out as the most cost-efficient solution.
+Google Cloud: Among the leaders of the market, Google Cloud stands out as the most cost-efficient solution.
 There are multiple discounts (especially for startups and incubator members), flexible plans, and ready-to-use stacks.
-The platform targets smaller businesses rather than a large organization, so its costs are considerably lower.
+The platform targets smaller businesses rather than large organizations, so its costs are considerably lower.

 Downtimes